Luke Eve

+Luke Eve is an Australian screen director and producer.
+He is known for his web series Low Life and High Life and for the 2020 feature film I Met A Girl.

-Early life
+Early life and education

 Born in Sydney, Australia, Eve was raised on a farm in Sydney's outer west.
 After graduating from high school, he started several degrees before moving to the UK, where he spent four years backpacking around Europe and the rest of the world.
 During this time he developed a love for photography.

 Returning to Australia in 1999, he completed a Visual Communications Degree specialising in Photography and Design followed by a Master of Arts from the Australian Film, Television and Radio School, finishing his degree with an internship in New York City for This is That Productions in 2005.

 Career

 Eve began his career as a freelance photographer working with many unsigned Sydney bands in the early 2000s.
-He used his work as a springboard to launch into directing music videos.
+Originally a freelance photographer, Luke Eve transitioned into directing music videos and commercials before moving into film and television.

 Shortly after he began directing, he launched his own production company, More Sauce.
 Eve went on to direct dozens of music videos for Australian bands, including Faker, Damien Leith, Small Mercies, Cosima De Vito, and Nikki Webster.
 He was nominated for an IF Award for his multiple-award-winning music video for The Hot Lies' Emergency!
 Emergency!

 In 2005, Eve won Tropfest with his third short film, Australian Summer.

 In 2009, Eve directed his fourth short film, Man’s Best Friend.
 He also directed his first television series, Dave in the Life, for CJZ Productions and SBS Television Australia.

 The following year, Eve directed and produced Cockroach, a 14-minute visual-effects-loaded short film starring Damon Gameau that has gone on to screen at over 30 international film festivals and won over a dozen awards.

 In 2011, Eve completed work on his second TV series for SBS, SEX: An Unnatural History, produced by Matchbox Pictures and hosted by Julia Zemiro.

 In 2012, Eve was the series director of the landmark documentary series Great Southern Land for ABC Television and CJZ Productions.
-The production garnered Eve an ADG nomination for Best Direction in a Documentary Series.

-Eve began production on his acclaimed web series, Low Life, a six-part black comedy series about depression, in 2013.
-It received a number of online awards, including the Grand Jury Prize at Melbourne Web Fest and Best Direction at the Australian Online Video Awards.